War-Brokers/War-Brokers/docs/package-addition.md

 The main purpose of `package.json` are:

 - to let turborepo know about the project's existence
-- to use `package.json` scripts via pnpm.
+- to use `package.json` scripts via yarn.

 ## package.json script naming convention